-We use the unweighted average of first-day-of-the-month commodity prices over the preceding 12-month period when estimating quantities of proved reserves.
+Pursuant to GAAP, we use the unweighted average of first-day-of-the-month commodity prices over the preceding 12-month period when estimating quantities of proved reserves.
 Similarly, the prices used to calculate the standardized measure of discounted future cash flows and prices used in the ceiling test for impairment are the 12-month average commodity prices.
-Another provision of the guidance is a general requirement that, subject to limited exceptions, proved undeveloped reserves may only be classified as such if a development plan has been adopted indicating that they are scheduled to be drilled within five years, with some limited exceptions allowed.
+Another provision of the guidance is a general requirement that, subject to limited exceptions, proved undeveloped reserves may only be classified as such if a development plan has been adopted indicating that they are scheduled to be drilled within five years.
 Refer to Note 21 for additional information about our proved reserves.

 Derivative Financial Instruments

 Our market risk exposure relates primarily to commodity prices and interest rates.
 From time to time, we use various derivative instruments to manage our exposure to commodity price risk from sales of oil and natural gas and interest rate risk from floating interest rates on our credit facility.
-As of December 31, 2016, we did not have any open derivative financial instruments.
+Our derivative instruments currently consist of commodity swap contracts for oil.
 We do not enter into derivative instruments for speculative trading purposes.

-Derivative instruments are recorded on the balance sheet as an asset or a liability at fair value.
+In accordance with GAAP, a derivative is recorded on the balance sheet as an asset or a liability at its fair value.
 Changes in a derivative’s fair value are required to be recognized currently in earnings unless specific hedge accounting and documentation criteria are met at the time the derivative contract is entered into.
-Whenever we have entered into derivative contracts, we did not designate our commodity derivatives as hedging instruments, therefore, all changes in fair value are recognized in earnings.
+We have elected not to designate our commodity derivatives as hedging instruments, therefore all changes in fair value are recognized in earnings.

 Fair Value of Financial Instruments

 We include fair value information in the notes to our consolidated financial statements when the fair value of our financial instruments is different from the book value or it is required by applicable guidance.
 We believe that the book value of our cash and cash equivalents, receivables, accounts payable and accrued liabilities materially approximates fair value due to the short-term nature and the terms of these instruments.
 We believe that the book value of our restricted deposits approximates fair value as deposits are in cash or short-term investments.
-We believe the carrying amount of debt under our 11.00% 1.5 Lien Term Loan, due November 2019, (the “1.5 Lien Term Loan”) approximates fair value because the debt was recently executed and reflective of market rates and conditions.
+We believe the carrying amount of debt under our revolving bank credit facility approximates fair value because the interest rates are variable and reflective of market rates.

 Fair Value of Acquisitions

-Acquisitions are recorded on the closing date of the transaction at their fair value, which is determined by applying the market and income approaches using Level 3 inputs.
-The Level 3 inputs are: (i) analysis of comparable transactions obtained from various third-parties, (ii) estimates of ultimate recoveries of reserves, and (iii) estimates of discounted cash flows based on estimated reserve quantities, reserve categories, timing of production, costs to produce and develop reserves, future prices, ARO and discount rates.
-The estimates and assumptions are determined by management and third-parties.
-The fair value is based on subjective estimates and assumptions, which are inherently imprecise, and the actual realized values can vary significantly from these estimates.
+Acquisitions are recorded on the closing date of the transaction at their fair value, which was determined by applying the market and income approaches using Level 3 inputs.
+The Level 3 inputs were: (i) analysis of comparable transactions obtained from various third-parties, (ii) estimates of ultimate recoveries of reserves, and (iii) estimates of discounted cash flows based on estimated reserve quantities, reserve categories, timing of production, costs to produce and develop reserves, future prices, ARO and discount rates.
+The estimates and assumptions were determined by management and third-parties.
+The fair value is based on subjective estimates and assumptions, which are inherently imprecise, and the actual realized values could vary significantly from these estimates.
 No goodwill was recorded for the acquisitions completed in 2013, 2012 or 2011.

 Debt Issuance Costs

-Debt issuance costs associated with our revolving bank credit facility are amortized using the straight-line method over the scheduled maturity of the debt.
+Debt issuance costs associated with our revolving loan facility are amortized using the straight-line method over the scheduled maturity of the debt.
 Debt issuance costs associated with all other debt are deferred and amortized over the scheduled maturity of the debt utilizing the effective interest method.
-Unamortized debt issuance costs associated with our revolving bank credit facility is reported within Other Assets (noncurrent) and unamortized debt issuance costs associated with our other debt is reported as a reduction in Long-Term Debt, less current maturities in the Consolidated Balance Sheets.
-See Note 2 for additional information.

-Premiums and discounts are recorded in Long-Term Debt, less current maturities in the Consolidated Balance Sheets and are amortized over the term of the related debt using the effective interest method.
+Premiums are recorded in long-term liabilities and are amortized over the term of the related debt using the effective interest method.

-Compensation cost for share-based payments to employees and non-employee directors is based on the fair value of the equity instrument on the date of grant and is recognized over the period during which the recipient is required to provide service in exchange for the award.
-The fair value for equity instruments subject to only time or to Company performance measures was determined using the closing price of the Company’s common stock at the date of grant.
+In accordance with GAAP, compensation cost for share-based payments to employees and non-employee directors is based on the fair value of the equity instrument on the date of grant and is recognized over the period during which the recipient is required to provide service in exchange for the award.
+The fair value for equity instruments subject to only time or to Company performance measures was determined using the closing price of the Company’s share at the date of grant.
 The fair value of equity instruments subject to market-based performance measurements was determined using a Monte Carlo simulation probabilistic model.
 We recognize share-based compensation expense on a straight line basis over the period during which the recipient is required to provide service in exchange for the award.
 Estimates are made for forfeitures during the vesting period, resulting in the recognition of compensation cost only for those awards that are estimated to vest and estimated forfeitures are adjusted to actual forfeitures when the equity instrument vests.
-See Note 10 for additional information.
+See Note 11 for more information.

-Unvested share-based payment awards that contain nonforfeitable rights to dividends or dividend equivalents (whether paid or unpaid) are participating securities and are included in the computation of loss per share under the two-class method when the effect is dilutive.
-For additional information, refer to Note 13.
+In accordance with GAAP, unvested share-based payment awards that contain nonforfeitable rights to dividends or dividend equivalents (whether paid or unpaid) are participating securities and are included in the computation of earnings per share under the two-class method.
+For additional information, refer to Note 14.